 The question of for whom?

 This leads us to the most fundamental question: for whom is this film for?
-If this film is indeed for empowerment of victims, this film must have those people in the coutryside as audience and that the plot must offer a solution not just for the child but also the rest of the victims in the film.
-Unfortuantely, an examination of the film reveals that this is not the case.
+If this film is indeed for empowerment of victims, this film must have those people in the countryside as audience and that the plot must offer a solution not just for the child but also the rest of the victims in the film.
+Unfortunately, an examination of the film reveals that this is not the case.

 I will conclude this critique by saying that this film is more of an appeal to the urban middle class population to open up their minds and act in order to save those children and ignorant peoplen in the countryside.
 It calls for an NGO-kind like of intervention in order to stop this kind of incidence.
 To use the words of Professor Shivji in his article Five Silences of NGO Discourse, this film merely calls for action without even critically examining the true and fundamental causes of rape and incest.
 It is indeed activism without understanding the world.
 With such, I say that, indeed, the film is very elitist and messianic in orientation.